 The below diagrams show common trigger point locations on the front and back of the body.

 Massage therapy from a licensed massage therapist, athletic trainer, or physical therapist can help identify trigger points and tight fascia (think IT band).
 Using hands-on techniques, they can apply focused pressure on the trigger point and help restore the normal muscle/tension function.
 By applying the appropriate level of pressure and motion, trigger points can be removed and the fascia loosened.
 The most common place for trigger points to appear in runners is in the calves and quads.
 Often tight calves are caused by one or more trigger points, so stretching, in comparison, has a minimal effect.

 “This article contains links to some recommended products.
 Please note, as an Amazon Associate I may earn from qualifying purchases.”

 Foam rollers, when used correctly and frequently, can help you manage painful and irritable areas by helping you reduce or eliminate knots and tight fascia.
 In some cases, a foam roller can do this at a significant fraction of the cost of massage therapy.
 Personally, I find that sports massage is a lot more effective and faster than foam rolling, but the latter is certainly worth a try and is great for maintenance.
 Foam rollers run about $20-50, depending on the size and type of roller needed.

 Some benefits of foam rolling:

-Another variation of the high density foam roller above is a grid foam roller.
+Another variation of the high-density foam roller is a grid foam roller.
 The main difference is that it contains a rougher surface.
 These types are best for removing or reducing trigger point pain.
-The industry standard and recommended roller in this category is The Grid Foam Roller by Trigger Point Performance.
+The industry standard and recommended roller in this category is the Grid Foam Roller by Trigger Point Performance.
 It’s awesome, and I love mine!
 Be sure to get the 26″ version, which is a sufficient size.
 They also have a 13″ version, but that’s too small for most practical applications.